bharatkumarR/enhanced-api/README.md

 # enhanced-api
 This project helps developers to consume additional features on top of java datastructures.
-Like for list you can have register for events nay add / remove / modify will notify.
-Simply this project contains event based list java and time based expiryMap
+Like for list you can register for events any modification to list will notify listner.Event based list and time based expiryMap datastructures available currently.